Better change the running system — Into digitalization with courage

 Everyone is talking about the path to digitalization.
 And we are already halfway down it.
 We as people, as employees, as friends, as customers, as an audience, as a company providing services, as a society.
-Since the beginning of the 1980s, the way people work, shop, purchase, travel, and administrate has been copied from analogue to digital.
+Since the beginning of the 1980s, the way people work, shop, purchase, travel, and administrate has been copied from analog to digital.
 Machine-readable information, generated in the background of our permanent online activity, is at the core of digitization.
-Data, i.e. the digitally recordable behaviour of man and machine, migrates intentionally (or unintentionally) into clouds and AI systems of highly developed companies, aimed to optimize the processing of information on the one hand and the quality of machine-based decisions on the other.
+Data, i.e. the digitally recordable behavior of man and machine, migrate intentionally (or unintentionally) into clouds and AI systems of highly developed companies, aimed to optimize the processing of information on the one hand and the quality of machine-based decisions on the other.

 The digital transformation triggers a change on a societal level and goes hand in hand with a transformation of wishes and demands.
-People today are well-networked players who expect tailor-made solutions to be promptly delivered with best quality service — Digital, immediate, high-performing, secure and without costs.
+People today are well-networked players who expect tailor-made solutions to be promptly delivered with the best quality service — Digital, immediate, high-performing, secure, and without costs.
 Expectations fuelled by a handful of monopolies in the economy, demands that have to be met — right?

 According to a study by the Federal Ministry of Economics and Energy, one out of four companies in Germany still finds it difficult to tackle their own digital transformation or achieve their desired results.
-The reasons are as diverse as they are understandable: Terms such as artificial intelligence, robotics, cloud computing or Internet of Things are not self-explanatory; countless providers advertise products that differ significantly in function, performance, price and service.
+The reasons are as diverse as they are understandable: Terms such as artificial intelligence, robotics, cloud computing, or the Internet of Things are not self-explanatory; countless providers advertise products that differ significantly in function, performance, price, and service.
 Furthermore, despite numerous digital and analytical innovations, there are yet to be any standardized paths for a successful digital change.

 How should one assess which approaches to digitization are right for one’s own company — or are even needed?

-TEAMS has been advising and consulting companies for years in the development of sustainable and digital strategies, products and interaction concepts.
+TEAMS has been advising and consulting companies for years in the development of sustainable and digital strategies, products, and interaction concepts.
 We work with global players and those who want to become global players.

 Digitization is a strategic topic that no company can escape from anymore.